-Azerbaijan profile - Timeline - BBC News
+Azerbaijan profile - Timeline

 2014 October - Non-governmental organisations complain of official harassment, seeing it as the culmination of months of measures against the opposition and independent media.

-2014 December - The government shuts down the Azerbaijani service of US-funded Radio Free Europe / Radio Liberty, accusing it of working for a foreign security service.
+2014 December - Baku shuts down the Azerbaijani service of US-funded Radio Free Europe / Radio Liberty, accusing it of working for a foreign security service.
 The US State Department expresses concern over what it describes as a crackdown on civil society.

-2015 March - The human rights group Amnesty International says dozens of pro-democracy activists, journalists and lawyers have been detained by the authorities over the past twelve months in an effort to quash dissent.
+2015 March - The human rights group Amnesty International says dozens of pro-democracy activists, journalists and lawyers have been detained by the authorities in past year in an effort to quash dissent.
 The government denies the arrests are politically motivated.

 2015 June - First European Games open in Baku.
 Azerbaijan was the sole bidder to host the event, attracting criticism at home over the cost and abroad over its rights record.